Uncovering Social Network Activity Using Joint User and Topic Interaction: Analytic derivation of characteristic quantities

 \section{Analytic derivation of characteristic quantities}

 In this section, we derive closed-form expressions for the conditional intensity and the number of events for the \MIC model.
 The derivation follows a rather simple method to obtain moments of Hawkes processes, based on \cite{cuiElementaryDerivationMoments2020}.
+It can be noted that the following derivation is valid for other exponential-decaying kernel types (mixture of exponentials, gamma kernels).
 These analytical results are compared and validated in \Sec{sec:experiments} with experiments both on synthetic (\Fig{fig:int_eve_grid_ex}) and real data (\Fig{fig:ints_url}).